Higashikyushu Expressway

 The Higashikyushu Expressway (東九州自動車道, Higashi-Kyūshū jidōshadō) is one of the expressways of Japan from Kitakyūshū (and the bridge to Honshū) to east of Kagoshima linking with the Kyushu Expressway.
 It runs north to south, through the prefectures of Fukuoka, Oita, Miyazaki and the Kagoshima prefectures.
 The freeway runs entirely on the island of Kyūshū.
 The total length is 500 km.

 Overview

 The first section of the expressway was opened to traffic in 1999.
-As of March 2009 the expressway incomplete in many areas.
-The next section is scheduled to open in 2010 (Soo Yagorō Interchange to Sueyoshi Takarabe Interchange).
-After this, Most of the incomplete areas will be built according to the New Direct Control System, whereby the burden for construction costs will be shared by the national and local governments and no tolls will be collected.
+As of March 2009 the expressway is incomplete in many areas.
+The section between Soo Yagorō Interchange and Sueyoshi Takarabe Interchange opened in 2010.
+Most of the incomplete areas were built according to the New Direct Control System, whereby the burden for construction costs will be shared by the national and local governments and no tolls will be collected.
 Currently the section between Saiki Interchange and Nobeoka Minami Interchange, and Kanoya Kushira Junction and Sueyoshi Takarabe Interchange operates according to this principle.

 The expressway is 4 lanes from Kitakyushu Junction to Kanda Kitakyushu-kūkō Interchange and Hiji Junction to Ōita Miyagawachi Interchange, and 2 lanes for all remaining sections.

 The route parallels the Nippō Main Line of Kyushu Railway Company and National Route 10 for much of its length.